BenniProbst/CELM/docs/20251120_Eigentokens_Expose.md

 - **Probabilistic inference**: No gradient-based training or sampling
 - **Generative capabilities**: Initial focus on compilation, not generation

 The system operates at the byte level, treating all data—text, images, structured formats—as sequences amenable to grammatical analysis.
+The size of one byte is a definition and interpretation for itself, where a byte may only carry one bit and allow cross-byte interpretation.
 Binary-level analysis enables format-agnostic processing of any file type.
 Evaluation metrics prioritize storage efficiency and compilation determinism over traditional NLP benchmarks.

 ---